-- The potential workforce impact arising from the recommended savings 167. proposals to set the 2021/22 budget, equates to a reduction of approximately 247 full time equivalent (FTE) posts. - 168.
-The Council plans to implement a Corporate Managing Employee Reduction programme, aimed at facilitating the departure of around 300 staff (240FTE) who wish to leave the Council's employment.
-The aim of the scheme is to deliver savings but also facilitate the Council's wider workforce plan. - 169.
+- 167. The potential workforce impact arising from the recommended savings proposals to set the 2021/22 budget, equates to a reduction of approximately 247 full time equivalent (FTE) posts. - 168.
+As detailed in the Corporate Savings section of the main report, the Council plans to implement corporate programme aimed at facilitating the departure of around 300 staff (240 FTE) who wish to leave the Council's employment.
+Around 100 of the posts deleted will be replaced by new apprentice posts.
+The aim is to support services to develop and implement workforce plans that mitigate the risk of a large number of retirements over a short time period in a few years' time.
+At the same time, the proposal will provide a significant number of additional job opportunities for younger people. - 169.
 These will be managed, in the first instance, through deleting vacant posts, voluntary early retirement (VER) and voluntary severance (VS) schemes, where appropriate, and then through the Council's Managing Employee Reductions (MER) procedure to achieve the balance of reductions and redesign of services. - 170.
 VER/VS activity and the outcomes of MER processes have been the subject of Equality Impact Assessments (EIAs, and they will continue to be monitored on an ongoing basis to ensure there is no disproportionate impact on any group within the workforce. - 171.
-Consultation is taking place with the trade unions at a corporate and Portfolio level to identify opportunities to mitigate compulsory redundancies and ensure support is provided to any employee who is affected by potential redundancy
+Consultation is taking place with the trade unions at a corporate and

+Portfolio level to identify opportunities to mitigate compulsory redundancies and ensure support is provided to any employee who is affected by potential redundancy